ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ## ilAccountMail

-An instance of `ilAccountMail` MUST be used to sent external emails whenever an user account was created in ILIAS.
+An instance of `ilAccountMail` MUST be used to sent external emails whenever a user account was created in ILIAS.
 It's main purpose is to provide user account information in the self registration process.